BrianInGermany/mainandwine/events_lunchbreak_2022-01-06.md

 - __Frankfurter Str.
 47__
   __63065 Offenbach am Main__
 - Don Pedro's has a nice selection of vegetarian soups for lunch, as well as a full coffee bar.
 The Galão coffee is particularly worth trying!
-- We will meet in the back at these tables:
+- We will meet in the back at these tables for a quick lunchbreak:
 <img src="/assets/img/don_pedros_tables.jpg" alt="don pedros" width="100%">

 ## Please RSVP via [Facebook](https://www.facebook.com/groups/offenbachenglishspeakers/) or [Telegram](https://t.me/mainandwine)